-The flight crew had spent the night before the crash at the Holiday Inn in Muscle Shoals, Alabama.
-They left the hotel for the airport at 5:30 am on April 4, 1977, and arrived with just enough time for the flight attendants to have a quick bite to eat before they boarded the passengers.
+The flight crew had spent the night before the crash at the Holiday Inn in Muscle Shoals, AL. They left the hotel for the airport at 5:30 am on April 4, 1977, and arrived with just enough time for the flight attendants to have a quick bite to eat before they boarded the passengers.
 The pilots went right to work – they were scheduled to fly multiple legs that day between Atlanta, Huntsville, and Muscle Shoals, as well as Albany and Valdosta.

 The initial flight back to Atlanta was turbulent, with intense thunderstorms present throughout the entire area.
 According to the National Weather Service, the storm system that crossed northeast Alabama and northwestern Georgia that day was one of the most severe and fast moving weather systems ever recorded, and included an estimated 20 tornadoes and 30 severe thunderstorms.
 It was so rough that the captain ordered both flight attendants to remain seated during each leg of the flight.

 Southern Airways Flight 242 departed Muscle Shoals at 3:21 pm on one of the last legs of the day.
 It was a 20 minute flight to Huntsville, and the new passengers quickly boarded.
 At 3:54 pm they departed Huntsville for the 25 minute trip to Atlanta.
 The plane ran into immediate turbulence, which only worsened as the flight progressed.
 Ten minutes into the trip they encountered a heavy hail storm, and shortly afterwards the aircraft lost thrust in both engines.
 The co-pilot was unable to find a suitable runway, so he was forced to make the disastrous forced landing on that narrow strip of highway in New Hope.